 Factor #1: Size of the load

-The size of the load will be your first indicator of how much to charge for junk removal.
+As per our expertise, the size of the load will be your first indicator of how much to charge for junk removal.

 Factor #2: Weight of the debris